 - Be aware of the peak hours for mosquito activity (at dawn and dusk) and educate your family on using extra protection during those hours.

-- Wear clothing that covers your body, including long-sleeved shirts, long pants and socks.
+- Wear clothing that covers your body, including long-sleeved shirts, long pants, and socks — light-colored clothing also seems to help.

 - Apply a repellent that contains an EPA-registered active ingredient like DEET or picaridin; be sure to follow all label directions.
 For children, use repellents that have no more than 10% DEET.